Building sustainable, liveable and inclusive industrial estates for tomorrow

 Attraction of the Past, Endless Possibilities for the Future

-The winning submissions will also be showcased at the URA Draft Master Plan (DMP2025) exhibition, which is held at The URA Centre Atrium from 25 June to 29 November 2025.
+The competition drew 37 submissions exploring diverse visions for the site's future.
+Winning submissions were showcased at the URA Draft Master Plan (DMP2025) exhibition held at The URA Centre Atrium from 25 June to 29 November 2025, reflecting how community voices and creative ideas inform JTC's long-term approach to estate planning and placemaking.

 Our partners